avergnaud/CEH-notes/README.md

 * a host part
 Parts are defined by the network mask

+A layer 3 network is a set of devices that can talk to each other without going through a gateway.

 ### private IP addresses ranges

 * 1 class A network, 10.0.0.0 - 10.255.255.255, (starting from 10.0.0.0/8 network)